Mikuu/ArXmanS/micoo/index.md

 ```
 there is only one function `newBuild` we need call, and provide it 4 parameters
 * `host` - the Micoo's base URL plus `/engine`,
-* `apiKey` - the project's API Key, it could be found from the Micoo UI,
+* `apiKey` - the project's API Key, it could be found in the configuration on the Project page,
-* `pid` - your Micoo project's PID, it can be found from the Micoo project page's URL,
+* `pid` - your Micoo project's PID, it can be found in the configuration on the Project page,
 * `buildVersion` - this build version is neither parts of Micoo, nor your UI automation test, it needs to be the version of you SUT application, most of the case, it's the git revision number. `buildVersion` is a useful setup of mappings between your visual tests and the SUT application.
 Anyway, technically, it's just a string which will be displayed in Micoo's project board, you can use anything which is meaningful to you.
 * `screenshotDirectory` - the directory where contains all screenshots to be uploaded, only `.png` file will be uploaded.